pixel-point/pixelpoint-website/content/case-studies/fonoa/index.md

   - Rive
 #   TODO: update keynotes (and icons if necessary)
 keynotes:
-  - Designed and developed a new website with explanatory product animations and graphics
+  - Designed and developed a new website with enlightening visuals
   - Built a Sanity-based content management system for blog posts and tax guides
   - Ensured optimal performance across different browsers and devices
 cover: cover.jpg